Athens Travel Guide

 Address: 114 Plataion Street Athens

 About 26 miles (42km) northeast of Athens, between the villages of Nea Makri and Marathona, is the site of the great battle between the small force of Athenians and the mighty Persian army in 490 BC.
 On the plain of Marathon today the burial mound of the 192 Athenians who fell in the fight can be seen, along with a small museum displaying archaeological relics from the battlefield.
 The battle is famed not only for the Athenian victory against huge odds, but also for the fleetness of the Athenian runner, Pheidippides, who was dispatched to Athens with news of the victory and fell dead from exhaustion after delivering the message to the city; thus the name 'Marathon' was given to long-distance running races.
-The Marathon race in the 2004 Olympics started here, and followed the same route as that run by Pheidippedes in the legend, ending at the Panathinaikon Stadium in Athens, which was built for the first modern Olympic Games in 1896.
+The marathon race in the 2004 Olympics started here, and followed the same route as that run by Pheidippedes in the legend, ending at the Panathinaikon Stadium in Athens, which was built for the first modern Olympic Games in 1896.
+Marathon remains one of the most famous battlefields in the world and a visit to the site is a must for anybody with an interest in military history.<br /><br />

 Delphi

-In ancient times pilgrims came from all over the Greek world to seek advice from the god Apollo, via his oracle at the scenically beautifully situated site on the slopes of Mount Parnassus, known as Delphi.
+In Greek mythology, Delphi was the site of the Delphic oracle, the most important oracle in the classical Greek world, and a major site for the worship of the god Apollo who battled and killed the Python, a dragon who lived there and protected the site.
+In ancient times pilgrims came from all over the Greek world to seek advice from the god Apollo, via his oracle, at the beautifully situated site on the slopes of Mount Parnassus, known as Delphi.
+The site was also the venue for the Pythian Games, a sporting tournament held every four years (beginning in 776 BC) which attracted famous athletes from all over the ancient Greek world.
+The Pythian Games were one of the four panhellenic games which are considered precursors of the modern Olympics.
 Today tourists flock constantly in the wake of the pilgrims of old up the Sacred Way to marvel at the remains of the marble Sanctuary of Apollo, the Castalian Spring and the Sanctuary of Athena.
-There is an excellent museum, too, at the site, which is northwest of Athens in the prefecture of Fokida.
+There is an excellent museum at the site, which is northwest of Athens in the prefecture of Fokida.
+Delphi is scenically spectacular and the views and photographic opportunities are enviable.
+The site is extensive and it is ideal to stay overnight to explore thoroughly.<br /><br />

 Saronic Islands

 The Saronic group of islands are all within an hour or two of Piraeus by boat, making them ideal destinations for day trips from the city for those who want to experience a taste of Greek island life.
-Alternatively, use the islands as tranquil bases on which to stay while commuting to Athens to see the sights.
+Alternatively, visitors can use the islands as tranquil bases on which to stay while commuting to Athens to see the sights.
 Aegina is the closest island, sporting a sandy beach called Agia Marina, and a quaint fishing village called Perdika.
 Hydra has no sandy beaches, but the town is picturesque and offers good seafood restaurants.
 Poros can be reached from Piraeus in little more than an hour and sports beautiful forests that descend to the beach.
-It offers water sports opportunities and a lively café scene, as well as being a ferry hub offering connections to all the popular Aegean islands.
+It offers watersports opportunities and a lively café scene, as well as being a ferry hub offering connections to all the popular Aegean islands.
 Spetsi has an attractive old harbour and one of the oldest wooden boat-building yards in Greece.
-It is also renowned for its beaches and pine forests.
+It is also renowned for its beaches and pine forests.<br /><br /> Piraeus port may be a little confusing or overwhelming at first but it is also exciting and the boat trips to the islands are usually wonderful experiences in themselves: most of the tourist boats use the Zea Limani section of the port.<br /><br />

 Benaki Museum